codership/documentation/galeracluster/source/mysqldump.rst

    GRANT ALL ON *.* TO 'wsrep_sst_user'@'node3_IP_address'
  	IDENTIFIED BY 'password';

-These commands grant each node in your cluster access to the database server on this node.
-You need to run these commands on every other cluster node to allow ``mysqldump`` in state transfers between them.
+You would, of course, modify the text above to use your user names, IP addresses, and passwords.
+These SQL statements will grant each node in the cluster access to the database server on this node.
+You need to run these SQL statements on each node to allow ``mysqldump`` in state transfers among them.

-In the event that you have not yet created your cluster, you can stop the database server while you configure the other nodes.
-For servers that use ``init``, run the following command:
+If you have not yet created the cluster, you can stop the database server while you configure the other nodes.
+To stop MySQL on servers that use ``init``, run the execute the following from the command-line:

 .. code-block:: console

    # service mysql stop

-For servers that use ``systemd``, instead run this command:
+For servers that use ``systemd``, you would execute the following from the command-line to shutdown MySQL:

 .. code-block:: console

    # systemctl stop mysql

+.. |---|   unicode:: U+2014 ..
+EM DASH
+   :trim: